vernjan/ctf-writeups/write-ups/HackyEaster2021/level6/46-apes/README.md

 Not perfect, but the flag is here somehow...

 After some time I realized, that some characters are just swapped.
-Then and finally understand the challenge:
+Then I finally understood the challenge:
 ```
-4<-->6 a<-->pe<-->s = 64 pase --> 64 base
+4<-->6 a<-->p e<-->s = 64 pase --> 64 base
 ```

 The characters in the base encoding are swapped.
 Decrypting is easy: